Abernaughty/git-maber/memory-bank/progress.md

 As we progress through the foundation phase, we've identified several implementation-specific issues:

-1. **Button Gradient Consistency Issues**:
+1. **Button and Text Styling Consistency**:
+   - Challenge: Creating a cohesive visual style across text and buttons
-   - Challenge: Buttons had inconsistent gradients that needed to be standardized
+   - Symptoms: Initially had inconsistent gradients and styling between elements
-   - Symptoms: "View My Work" button had blue-to-purple gradient, "Get In Touch" button had blue-to-lighter-blue gradient
+   - Goal: Create a unified visual language with consistent gradients and effects
+   - Mitigation:
+     - Created a shared CSS variable for gradients
+     - Applied consistent styling to both text and buttons
+     - Added subtle text shadow for dimensionality
-   - Goal: Make both buttons have the same gradient for visual consistency
+     - Enhanced the glassmorphic effect for better contrast
+     - Added darker semi-transparent background to buttons (rgba(0, 0, 0, 0.25))
-   - Mitigation: Applied the primary-gradient class and inline styles with !important to both buttons
+     - Applied backdrop-filter blur to buttons for additional depth
+     - Enhanced hover states with darker backgrounds (rgba(0, 0, 0, 0.4))
+     - Applied brightness filter (1.2) to text gradient to match button gradient brightness
-   - Status: ✅ Resolved - Both buttons now have the same blue-to-purple gradient
+   - Status: ✅ Resolved - All elements now share a consistent gradient and styling approach
-   - Update (4/10/2025): Standardized on the blue-to-purple gradient for both buttons to match the gradient text effect used in headings
+   - Update (4/10/2025): Implemented a shared gradient variable, consistent text shadow effect, improved button contrast, and added brightness filter to text

 1. **Accessibility Issues in Components**:
    - Challenge: Ensuring proper accessibility for interactive components